OnionIoT/documentation/docs/packages/compile-package.md

  - Dedicated Linux machine
  - Linux server (like AWS EC2)
  - Docker virtual machine
- - Other virtual machines (like WSL, and VirtualBox)
+ - Other virtual machines (like WSL, VirtualBox, etc)

 **The method recommended by Onion is to use Ubuntu 22.04 Linux in a Docker container.** Using Docker provides isolation which helps prevent dependency conflicts with existing software on the host system and ensures a clean, reproducible development environment.